The ultimate guide to savings: Regular savings accounts, ISAs, instant-access savings accounts, fixed rate bonds and notice accounts

 You can currently open an instant-access Cash ISA if you want easy access to your cash, a notice Cash ISA (requiring notice before taking money out) and a fixed rate Cash ISA.

-Fixed-rate ISAs involve you putting your money away for a certain period of time for a better interest rate.
-But you may potentially risk missing out on a potential interest rate rise.
+Fixed-rate ISAs involve you locking your money away for a certain period of time for a better interest rate.
+But you may risk missing out on any future interest rate rises as a result.

 You can use a notice account if you want a higher interest than an instant-access savings account and are happy to wait a little while for your money.

 Before you withdraw any savings, you will need to notify your provider.
-Notice periods can vary from as little as seven days but can rise to over 120 days.
+Notice periods can vary from as little as seven days but can be as long as 120 days.

-There may be restrictions over how many withdrawals you can make, so ensure you do your research first.
+There may also be limits over how many withdrawals you can make, so ensure you do your research first.

-You may also need to stump up a minimum account to open a notice account, which could be a hefty amount.
+Finally, some accounts require that you deposit a minimum amount to open a notice account, which could be a hefty amount.

 Automatic savings apps